certnanny/sscep/README.md

 CA certificate	/etc/isakmpd/ca/ca.crt

-And pay attention to CA certificate if your enrollment was done via RA server. "openssl verify -CAfile ca.crt local.crt" is your friend here.
+And pay attention to CA certificate if your enrollment was done via RA server. `openssl verify -CAfile ca.crt local.crt` is your friend here.